zooba/PTVS-wiki/PTVS-Installation.md

 ## A complete and perpetually FREE Python IDE

-The Python Tools for Visual Studio extension is completely free, and there are many free options for Visual Studio that can use it.
+The Python Tools for Visual Studio extension is completely free, and there are many free Visual Studio editions that can use it.

 * Visual Studio 2015
  * Community Edition